Erdogan may approve Finland's NATO bid, 'shock' Sweden - ExBulletin

 Erdogan may approve Finland’s NATO bid, ‘shock’ Sweden

-ISTANBUL (AP) — Turkey’s president has suggested his country could approve Finland’s application for NATO membership before taking action against Sweden, while the Turkish government has issued a travel warning for countries Europeans because of anti-Turkish protests and what he described as Islamophobia.
+Turkiye’s president has suggested that his country may approve Finland’s application for NATO membership before taking action against Sweden, while the Turkish government has issued a travel warning for European countries due to anti-Turkish protests and what he called Islamophobia.

 Sweden and Finland have jointly applied to become members of the military alliance, abandoning their long-standing military non-alignment following Russia’s war on Ukraine.
 In a pre-recorded video of an event released on Sunday, President Recep Tayyip Erdogan indicated that Turkey could approve only Finland.

 “If necessary, we could give a different message about Finland.
-Sweden will be shocked when we deliver a different message about Finland.
+Sweden will be shocked when we give a different message about Finland.”
 Erdogan told a group of young people from Bilecik province.

 In its travel warning to citizens, the Turkish Foreign Ministry cited an increase in anti-Turkish protests by “groups with links to terrorist groups”, a reference to the Kurdistan Workers’ Party, or PKK, which has led a decades-long insurgency against Turkey.
 Along with Turkey, the European Union and the United States also designate the PKK as a terrorist group.